TomasHansson/Udemy-Courses/README.md

 - Creating and using Dependency Properties.
 - Improved understanding of Control- and Data-templates within WPF.
 - Improved understanding of how to adjust visuals in a WPF application.

+**Master ASP.NET MVC Core 2.2**
+- Improved understanding of ASP.NET, Entity Framework and MVC.
+- Basics of Identity.
+- Basics of Tag- and HTML-helpers.
+- Basics of Razor syntax.

+**The Complete SQL Bootcamp**
+- Basic SQL syntax.
+- Better understanding of how to work with relational databases.